vhenewer/Abstraction-in-3D-Shape-Modeling/README.md

 # Abstraction in 3D Shape Modeling

-## Project Overview
+## Assignment Overview
-This project demonstrates the concept of abstraction and polymorphism in Python using an abstract base class for 3D shapes.
+This assignment demonstrates the concept of abstraction and polymorphism in Python using an abstract base class for 3D shapes.

 The project includes:
 - An abstract class `Shape3D`.